sushanth0302/WIDS-FaceCipher/README.md

-This project is related to machine learning
+This project is focused on exploring and implementing various techniques in image processing, object detection, and facial recognition.